opconWizard/opcon-docs/docs/installation/configuration.md

 Use menu path: **Start \> All Programs \> OpConxps \> Enterprise Manager**.

-On the OpCon/xps Login screen:
+On the OpCon Login screen:

 Enter *ocadm* in the **Username** text box.